ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 - structuring the neural network with a single output.  this means n passes are required to predict Q(s,a) for n actions, rather than a single pass in a network with n output nodes (one per action).  it does allow the network to connect to the action as an array, so the network can sense the shape of the action

 [version 2](https://github.com/ADGEfficiency/energy_py/commit/774ff3c9cd63b1b1e50359ab606edc7737121c86)
-- built in tensorflow
+- built in Tensorflow
 - target network implemented
-- running act or learn requires running multiple session calls, because the algorithm switches between numpy and tensorflow for operations
+- running act or learn requires running multiple session calls, because the algorithm switches between numpy and Tensorflow for operations
 - e-greedy policy only

 [version 3](https://github.com/ADGEfficiency/energy_py)
 - the current master branch (synced over from dev at [this commit](https://github.com/ADGEfficiency/energy_py/tree/f747f0e10741c33cfa81ac7c8b52ebfc4bdca7e4))
-- built in tensorflow, with a single session call per `agent.action()` and `agent.learn()`
+- built in Tensorflow, with a single session call per `agent.action()` and `agent.learn()`
 - gradient clipping, learning rate decay
 - policy is split out to allow either epsilon greedy or a softmax policy to be used

-> I know you don’t hit it on the first generation, don’t think you hit it on the second, on the third generation maybe, on the fourth & fifth, that is when we start talking -  Linus Torvalds

 Two more rebuilds to go...